What is Muncie’s FOG Ordinance?

 Where can I find Muncie’s FOG Ordinance?

-Electronic copies of Muncie’s Food Establishment Ordinance are availble below:
+Electronic copies of Muncie’s Food Establishment Ordinance are available below:

 Where Can I Find FOG Related Documents?

-FOG General Permit 2022-001 -The upcoming General Permit which will become effective on January 1st, 2022 and will expire December 31st, 2026.
-A new Discharge Application must be completed and submitted by all food service establishments to be covered under this permit.
+FOG General Permit 2022-001 -The current General Permit which became effective on January 1st, 2022 and expires December 31st, 2026.
+The FOG Permit Application must be completed and submitted by all food service establishments to be covered under this permit.

 Grease Interceptor Guidelines – Guidelines for the design of all new in-ground grease interceptors.